Vertexvis/vertex-api-client-java/README.md

 [![MIT License](https://img.shields.io/github/license/vertexvis/vertex-api-client-java)](https://github.com/Vertexvis/vertex-api-client-java/blob/main/LICENSE)

 If you're ready to integrate Vertex into your application, this is the place!
-For more background on the Vertex platform, start with [Developer Portal](https://developer.vertexvis.com/).
+For more background on the Vertex platform, start with our [Developer Portal](https://developer.vertexvis.com/).

 The Vertex REST API client for Java is generated using [`openapi-generator`](https://github.com/OpenAPITools/openapi-generator), so it's always up-to-date.